Why “Now” is an Important Moment in History: Corona and the Re-Figured Mobility of the World

 The current pandemic is putting the two worlds of the “overly connected” and “overly isolated” in a temporary state of equilibrium.
 All of us stay at home, grounded and anchored in or around our dwelling places, instead of flying and floating across the globe.
 For the first time in years, I am able to explore and discover the area where I live, without feeling the pressure or need to be somewhere else.
 Coronavirus reminds us of the scale of our immediate presence: the sleeping room, the living room, the kitchen, the garden, the neighborhood, creating a long forgotten intimacy.
 We suddenly realize the need to be connected to our surroundings.
 People begin to take care of their gardens and cultivate their own food if they can.
 Some bake bread and produce staple foods themselves, which until recently was brought to them via the networks of mobility.
 This is not to romanticize the past, nor is it a call to go back in history.
 Mobility and dwelling are fundamentally interrelated, and inevitably linked to each other.
 Coronavirus clearly shows that.
 Mobility and dwelling are both direly needed in everyday life.
 The question is, what do we need more urgently for a fairer world and a livable future?

-About the author: Ayham Dalal is an architect, urbanist and artist based in Berlin.
+Author Information: Ayham Dalal is an architect, urbanist and artist based in Berlin.
 He obtained a PhD in architecture with highest distinction from TU Berlin.
 Currently he is associated with the project “Architectures of Asylum” in the CRC “Re-Figuration of Spaces” and works on his first monograph “Dwelling and the End of Shelter”.

 [i] Salman Rushdie, “The Satanic Verses”, (London: Vintage Books, 1988), 41.

 [ii] Le Corbusier, “The City of Tomorrow and its Planning”, (London: Dover Publications, 1987).